hamxiaoz/10x-developer/actions_on_google.md

 Detail view:
 `Voice -> API.AI -> Intents -> Entity (similar to enum) + Action (ex, 'list.tasks') -> Response: in API.AI or webhook (-> Lambda)`

+For fullfillment, you can use local machine with ngrok or, you can deploy Lambda directly to staging.

 ## Actions on Google
 Componenet:
 - https://github.com/actions-on-google/conversation-components-nodejs/blob/master/api-ai/index.js